septentrio-gnss/mosaicHAT/README.md

 <img src="doc_resources/stiching_vias.PNG" width="60%">

-For more details on antennas and interference please refer to mosaic's [Hardware Manual](mosaicHAT/Refrences/mosaic_hardware_manual_v1.3.0.pdf).
+For more details on antennas and interference please refer to mosaic's [Hardware Manual](mosaicHAT/References/mosaic_hardware_manual_v1.3.0.pdf).

 Following is the first antenna part of board layout.
 The center of SMA connector is copper freed to prevent undesired capacitance due to high copper density.

 <img src="doc_resources/ant1layout.PNG" width="60%">

 #### Second Antenna
-_Note: A second antenna conector is added in the mosaicHAT design but the second antenna or heading are not supported with the mosaic-x5 or mosaic-Sx modules.
-The second antenna connector is only preliinary included  for possible future support of heading mosaic modules.
+_Note: A second antenna connector is added in the mosaicHAT design but the second antenna or heading are not supported with the mosaic-x5 or mosaic-Sx modules.
+The second antenna connector is only preliminary included  for possible future support of heading mosaic modules.
 It is however important to know that the design with the second antenna connector does not cause any problems when used with the mosaic-x5 or mosaic-Sx modules as long as the main antenna is used.
-Contact Septentrio for more informatoin on dual antenna GNSS receivers.
-The design below is preliminary but is subject to change upon release of future Septentrio mosaic dual antenna modules._
+Contact Septentrio for more information on dual antenna GNSS receivers.
+The design below is preliminary but is subject to change upon release of future Septentrio mosaic dual antenna modules.

 The second antenna is similar to first antenna except that ANT2 pad in mosaic is not internally ESD-protected and does not carry DC voltage by itself.
 Wherefore, both protection and DC biasing are needed.

 For ESD protection, TVS diode (SESD0402X1BN-0010-098) is used.
 TVS diode protects the module against sudden removal of the antenna.
 As any stubs branching out of the RF line could cause undesired reflections, TVS diode should be placed exactly on top of the RF trace.

 Biasing inductors are used to supply the ANT2 with DC voltage from ANT1 trace.
 Two inductors, one for each RF line, are used to avoid stubs and provide single tracks for RF signals.
-The inductor value is best to be around 33 nH with self resonant frequency of 1.4 GHz.
+The inductor value is best to be around 33 nH with self-resonant frequency of 1.4 GHz.
 A 100 nF bypass capacitor has been placed between inductors to filter out any AC noise.

 <img src="doc_resources/ant_board.png" width="60%">